+No Team Member will be expected to make a decision regarding the safeguarding of adults alone.
 No Team Member should make a referral regarding an adult who may be at risk or break confidentiality without the agreement of their Team Leader/Manager.